 Like many industries, the legal profession isn’t immune to the rapid changes in technology.
 Constant developments in legal automation have made scanning documents, finding case matters, and handling client communication a whole lot more efficient – but at what cost, really?
 How is the legal industry rising to these new challenges in automation, and what ways can you stay ahead of the curve?

 We’re glad you asked.
-In this blog, we’re going to discuss the ways legal automation tools help bolster efficiency in a way that benefits your firm, and doesn’t add unnecessary steps or complications.
+In this blog, we’re going to discuss the ways legal automation tools help bolster operational efficiency in a way that benefits your firm, and doesn’t add unnecessary steps or complications.

 For context, legal automation is the process of using software to help organize and manage all tasks in a firm.